Easy Knit Baby Bloomers FREE PATTERN – OhLaLana!

 FINISHING

-A) If you like it as it is, you can sew the sides using the knots left by the garter stitches:
+A) If you like it as it is, you canย sew the sides using the knots left by theย garter stitches.
+Head over to myย Joining Guideย for tips on neat seams (look for the “Vertical Edge-to-Edge Seam” title).

 – Loose yarn ends and ENJOY!